 Temporary Disabled Authority

 Parking permits are not required for motorcycles, scooters or bicycles.
 Motorcycles and scooters must park in designated motorcycle bays or on footpaths, provided they are not parked in such a manner as to cause an obstruction to pedestrians.
-Bicycles should be parked in designated bicycle racks.
+Bicycles are to park in bike hubs/cages or in designated bicycle racks.

 Faculties and Divisions may issue daily visitor permits to official University visitors and guests, via vPermit.
 Visitor permits are not to be issued to contractors or staff.

 To apply for access to issue visitor permits, email email@example.com, providing the account code to be charged for the visitor permits issued each month.